SEI-SEA-1-25/react-todo-list/README.md

  ### Sure-fire Coding
  There's lots of things that can go wrong when we try to hook up new functionality to our app.
 Our button might be set up wrong, it might not call the correct function, the function may have an error in it.

- Let's add a `console.log()` as a callback to executed after we set the state with handleClearList method.
+ Let's add a `console.log()` as a callback to be executed after we set the state with handleClearList method.
 This is an excellent debugging practice.
 Adding `console.log()` proves to us that the function is actually executing.
 This proves to us that there's nothing wrong with how we hooked up the button and helps narrow our focus in case something else went wrong.

  Let's say you click the button and the list isn't cleared.
  * If you didn't see `"Clearing list!"` in the console then you know something is wrong with the way you hooked up the button.
 Investigate that.
  * If you did see `"Clearing List!"` in the console and the list still didn't clear then you know you need to investigate your code inside the function after the click.
 * also log the state to check to see that everything worked right.

  Adding simple sanity checks like this to your code will make you a productive programmer.

 <details>
-  <summary>How do tho?</summary>
+  <summary>I'm stuck!!!</summary>

  ```js
   handleClearList = () => {